Exceptional cases: changing orders with immediate effect at a standard review

 Under the powers of an early review a panel may change any conditions of an existing order and then extend the life of that order.
 In an early review, a panel may also decide to replace the existing order with a completely new one.
 However, any new order imposed at an early review will only be effective for the remaining length of time of the original order and it cannot be extended beyond this time using the powers of early review.5

 To extend the order, a panel should then use its powers under the standard review procedure.
-By using its powers this way a panel can make sure that a nurse or midwife is not placed on an order for longer than allowed.
+By using its powers this way a panel can make sure that a nurse, midwife or nursing associate is not placed on an order for longer than allowed.
 If a panel used its powers of early review to replace the existing order with a new one and then extend the order for the maximum period using its powers of early review, the order would run for longer than intended or allowed.
 This is because substantive orders are not reviewed on the day they are due to expire, they are normally reviewed six weeks before they expire.
 The time left before the order expires would be added on to the length of the new order.6

 If a panel decides to use its powers of early review during a standard review hearing, that is to take immediate action, it should: